tooevangelist/paysuper-docs/content/docs/glossary.md

 # Payment form:
 ***

-a|the Checkout Form
+a Checkout Form

 ***

 # PaySuper Admin entities and properties:
 ***

-a|the Project
+a Project

-a|the Product
+a Product

-a|the Project Secret key
+a Project Secret key

 the Banking info

+Virtual Currency

+Game Keys

+Virtual Items

+a key-activated product

+a virtual item

+an in-game currency

 ***